-The Group enters into contracts for derivative financial instruments such as forward currency contracts and options call and put to hedge risks associated with foreign exchange rates.
+The Group enters into contracts for derivative financial instruments such as forward currency contracts and call and put options to hedge cash flow risks associated with foreign exchange rates.

 Any gains or losses arising from changes in the fair values of derivatives that do not qualify for hedge accounting are recorded immediately in profit or loss.